William C. Shiel Jr., MD, FACP, FACR

 - What type of clothing should be worn during running?

 - How do I go about getting started?

 - Where can I find resources on running?

 No one has a crystal ball and can predict who will or will not get injured from running.
 Until recently, it was believed that running less than 20 miles per week lowered the risk of injury, but that recommendation was based on a small number of studies.
 Now, however, a new study called a meta-analysis (a study that reviews many studies on one subject) evaluated studies of running injuries and published the following interesting results:

-3. Higher age was reported as a significant risk factor to incur running injuries in four high-quality studies, but two other high-quality studies reported that higher age was a significant protective factor, thus the evidence is conflicting and so it's not clear if running when you are older will cause or protect you from injury.
+- Higher age was reported as a significant risk factor to incur running injuries in four high-quality studies, but two other high-quality studies reported that higher age was a significant protective factor.
+Therefore, at this time, the evidence is conflicting and so it's not clear if running when you are older will cause or protect you from injury.

 In summary, the most important findings from this research are that (1) running more than 40 miles per week is a risk factor for injury, (2) previous injury is a risk factor for future injury, and (3) the most common site of injury is the knee*.